CZ-NIC/knot/doc/man_keymgr.rst

 .............

 **tsig** **generate** *name* [**algorithm** *id*] [**size** *bits*] Generate new TSIG key and print it on the standard output.
-The HMAC algorithm defaults to *hmac-sha256*.
+The algorithm defaults to *hmac-sha256*.
 The default key size is determined optimally based on the selected algorithm.

+  The generated key is printed out in the server configuration format to allow direct inclusion into the server configuration.
+The first line of the output contains a comment with the key in the one-line key format accepted by client utilities.

 Examples
 --------